 During the early and late 90s, the pop boy group sensation released many hits, including Bye Bye, Tearing Up My Heart, and It's Gonna Be Me.
 Unfortunately, the boyband disbanded in 2002, and Timberlake pursued a solo career.

-Another Mouseketeer that made it big is Ryan Gosling.
+Another Mouseketeer who made it big: Ryan Gosling.
 Like Spears, Aguilera, Russell, and Chasez, Gosling appeared in the third reboot of the variety show.
-Gosling appeared in Goosebumps and Are You Afraid of the Dark when he left?
+Gosling appeared in Goosebumps and Are You Afraid of the Dark when he left.

 In 1998, Gosling starred in the TV series Young Hercules.
 He also appeared in The Believer and Murder by Numbers, but the 2004 film The Notebook solidified Gosling's acting career.
-Now 41 years old, Gosling starred in many critically-acclaimed Hollywood movies like La La Land.
+Since then Gosling starred in many critically acclaimed Hollywood movies like La La Land.

-NSYNC member JC Chasez also started his career in MMC.
-He was a Mouseketeer from 1991 to 1994.
+NSYNC member JC Chasez also started his career in MMC as a Mouseketeer from 1991 to 1994.
 Chasez later joined Timberlake to form the boy group NSYNC.
-In 2018, he returned to Club Mickey Mouse, not as a Mouseketeer but as a mentor.
+In 2018, he returned to Club Mickey Mouse as a mentor, not as a Mouseketeer.

 Tiffini Hale also joined MMC when Disney rebooted it in 1989.
-She, later on, became a member of the pop group The Party, alongside Mousekeeters Damon Pampolina.
+She later became a member of the pop group The Party alongside Mousekeeters Damon Pampolina.
 Deedee Magno, Jeune Pierre, and Chase Hampton.
 Unfortunately, Hale suffered a cardiac arrest that put her in a coma.
 She died Christmas morning in 2021.